availabs/avail-map-conflation-platform/documentation/conflation_pipeline_explanation/README.md

 matches recommended for a TargetMapPath to recommendations by TargetMapEdge using an algorithm that minimizes root-mean-square deviation of distance.

-The output of the Chooser is a sigle OSM match suggestion for each road segment represented by a TargetMapPath.
+The output of the Chooser is a single OSM match suggestion for each road segment represented by a TargetMapPath.

 ### Assigning Matches